DariaBezuhla/GreenPick/README.md

 Green Pick is the application me and other 3 students have built as part of our web development course at HTW Berlin.
 GreenPick helps users to provide eco-friendly, sustainable alternatives to everyday products.
 >Check it out at https://wtat1-group-03.herokuapp.com/

+# APIs

+GreenPick has several Application Programming Interfaces as well which return various data.

+- `/api/category/:categoryName`  - will return all 'greenPicks" under certain category
+- `/api/categories` - will return all exsisting categories
+- `/api/user/favourites` - will return any favourite apps of the users, if the user is authorised
+- `/api/user/apps` - will return all the applications that user had added, if the user is logged in

 # Features

 ## 1.Search on the main page